joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/xml-signature-validation-in-air/implementing-the-iuridereferencer-interface.md

 <div>

-Note: Before validating remote external references, consider whether your application could be vulnerable to a “phone home” or similar type of attack by a maliciously constructed signature document.
+Note: Before validating remote external references, consider whether your application could be vulnerable to a "phone home" or similar type of attack by a maliciously constructed signature document.

 </div>